Best freebies for GCSE results day 2025

 Surprise freebie at Zizzi

-This is a fun one: on either results day on Thursday 21 August, or the day after, show your physical or digital exam results at Zizzi and you’ll be given an envelope to open to reveal a surprise freebie.
+This is a fun one: today or tomorrow, show your physical or digital exam results at Zizzi and you’ll be given an envelope to open to reveal a surprise freebie.
 This is most likely to be mozzarella and garlic bread, but it could also be your choice of starter, dessert, drink – or if you’re really lucky, even your whole table’s bill paid for (up to £150).

 Every envelope is a winner, but the downside is that you don’t know what you’ll get.
 Zizzi told us that each restaurant will be giving out 100 prizes in total.
 Most of them are mozzarella and garlic bread, but one lucky winner at each location will nab £150 worth of food.